philipschielke/ruse/readme.md

 * display, displayln
 * load
   * (load "filename")

+###Unit tests
+The file testcases.ruse includes a simple test harness and a set of (incomplete) unit tests.
+To run, simply do a (load "testcases.ruse") from the interpreter.
+All testcases should pass with the unmodified interpreter.

 ###Things that I would like to work that don't (or kind of work):
 *eval* - eval is implemented but simply takes its input and runs the input string